shanestreator/tandem-growth/README.md

 # tandem-growth
-> A project designed to remove the stress of remember when to water your beloved plants...
+  A project designed to remove the stress of remembering when to water your beloved plants...

 # Objective
   Your goal is to create an application that generates a watering schedule for the next 12 weeks for all of our plants.